 Witches are a part of Burley’s history that have become celebrated in the village.
 During the late 1950’s a famous ‘White’ witch named Sybil Leek lived locally.
 She wore a long black cloak and had a pet jackdaw who used to ride upon her shoulder.
 Because her costume fitted the idea of a wicked witch, the locals fell out with her and she moved to the USA.
 Her work on the occult and astrology is still available online and there are several local gift shops that celebrate the theme.

-Public transport isn’t straight forward.
-There might be a bus once in a blue moon.
-You really need to be travelling by car.
+Public transport isn’t very straight forward, so you are better travelling by car.
 It is well set up for off road travel by horse or bike (on and off road).
 Trains come to Brockenhurst, 15 minutes away by car, but no further north.

 The White Buck is a good local pub.
 Fullers own the pub and there’s normally a crowd full here enjoying the food & drink.
 You can still see the odd white roe deer buck (male with antlers) around in the New Forest.
 Keep your eyes open!

-The town also hosts New Forest Wines and Patterson’s fishmonger/butcher, who are both well regarded.
+Ringwood host a popular street market weekly on Wednesdays.
+The town is also home to New Forest Wines and Patterson’s fishmonger/butcher, who are both well regarded.
 There is a Waitrose and Lidl, plus 2 good bike shops.

 Welsh Street has the best view of the river, the old arched bridge is well loved and used still.

-The Brewery has been crafting quality beers since 1978.
-It’s a famous local company with plenty of award winning beers.
-They are brewed in the traditional way using only the finest natural ingredients, premium malted barley, together with hops from Kent and Worcestershire.
-Head off for a Brewery Tour experience where you’ll get the chance to taste the malted barley, sniff the hops and see the beer fermenting in the Tun Room.
-The afternoon will end with the opportunity to partake in a tutored tasting session and enjoy a complimentary drink in the Pin Room.
+Ringwood Brewery has been crafting their award winning beers since 1978.
+The beers are brewed in the traditional way using the finest natural ingredients, premium malted barley, together with hops from Kent and Worcestershire.
+Head there for a Brewery Tour experience where you’ll get the chance to taste the malted barley, sniff the hops and see the beer fermenting in the Tun Room.
+The afternoon will end with the opportunity to partake in a tutored tasting session and a complimentary drink in the Pin Room.

 Walking – Head in almost any direction.
 The Ordnance Survey map won’t show many specific footpaths on the area because it is all free to roam.
 Try to stick near the tracks (there are many), not only because it’ll keep you away from the areas famous bogs and wet patches (!) but because you won’t disturb the nesting ground birds that love this area.